Sponsored Programs Responsibilities

 The Office of Sponsored Programs can assist you in contacting the appropriate program director for your area of interests.
 We can help you arrange visits to agency offices in Washington, DC, and we serve as the campus liaison to the offices of federal, state and foundation funding agencies.

 Grant Preparation & Administration Seminars

 We can assist you in developing or revising a proposal for submission.
 It's never too early to begin planning for your next proposal submission.
-For additional information, see
+For additional information, see our PreAward page.

 Developing a budget requires attention to policies and regulations of your potential sponsor as well as the internal policies governing sponsored programs at WKU.
 We can assist you in this endeavor by providing you with a sample budget and tips on developing a budget that realistically reflects the costs of your proposed project.

 See our FAQs to find important information commonly needed for preparation of budgets.
 Included is information on the current rates for indirect costs, fringe benefits and travel

 Proposals submitted for external funding must first be routed through the University's